mcellteam/Workshop_2016/mcell/README.md

 # MCell
 ## Repository for MCell models, descriptions, and code to be used for the 2016 Workshop.

-The MCell portion of the workshop will cover ...
+MCell is currently used as the computation engine behind CellBlender.
+So most of the CellBlender tutorials will be using MCell implicitly.

+However, any MCell-specific tutorials and files should be included in this section.